Oath: Chronicles of Empire and Exile: Reception

 Oath received generally positive reviews.
-Dicebreaker wrote of its "small, thoughtful details" and "evocative world and deep strategy".
-Tabletop Gaming compared Ferrin's artwork for the game to The Dark Crystal, calling it "evocative and characterful."
+Dicebreaker wrote of the game's "small, thoughtful details" and "evocative world and deep strategy".
 Polygon described the game as "an elaborate role-playing game wearing the clothes of a complex strategy title", and later praised the game for its neoprene game board.
-In 2021, Gamereactor complimented its production and design, but also wrote of the game's steep learning curve and niche target audience.
+In 2021, Gamereactor complimented its production and design, but also wrote of the game's steep learning curve, niche target audience, and "convoluted to follow" Clockwork Prince solo mechanic.
 IGN listed the game as one of the best strategy board games in 2022.